Basillica/rust-app-template/README.md

 # Deployment and Scaling

--   &#x2610; Building for Production
+-   &#9745; Building for Production
--   &#x2610; Deploying to a Cloud Platform (e.g., AWS, DigitalOcean)
+-   &#9745; Deploying to a Cloud Platform (e.g., AWS, DigitalOcean, shuttle.rs)
--   &#x2610; Load Balancing and Scaling
+-   &#9745; Load Balancing and Scaling
--   &#x2610; Monitoring and Logging in Production
+-   &#9745; Monitoring and Logging in Production

 # Advanced Topics